COMPUTER SECURITY - 2022/3

 Module code: COM3009

-The rapid development of the Internet, and its increased use for business critical and financial transactions, have made understanding of security issues more important than ever before.
+The understanding of security issues is arguably more important than ever before.
 This module covers the basic principles behind computer security.

 Number of Credits: 15

 Module cap (Maximum number of students): N/A